davidjnevin/data_projects/README.md

 # Data Projects

-A collection of Data Science projects using Python
+A collection of guided Data Science projects using Python